North Wales Holiday June 2001 - page 1

 After the first full day of our North Wales holiday we cooked Spaghetti

-Bolognese, washed down with a good bottle of wine, except Mike choose
+Bolognese in the holiday cottage, washed down with a good bottle of

 |

-We spent the second day at lovely Llangollen where we cruised on the
+Next day at lovely Llangollen we cruised sedately along the historic

 |